kwb332/FlexionUnitConvertorServer/README.md

 http://flexionreportapi.azurewebsites.net/graphql/
 http://flexionuserapi.azurewebsites.net/graphql/

+The code is built using a Domain Driven Design and Onion approach

 The microservice endpoint also have a gateway microservice implemented using node.js, express server and apollo client.
 Check the other repo to see this implementation.
 All calls go through the node.js gateway and are then routed to the microservices under this repo.